1. Home

 2. Sign out of other accounts

-If you use multiple Google accounts in the same browser, a quick fix for the docs.google.com refused to connect error is to simply sign out of the accounts you don’t really need right now.
+If you’re signed into multiple Google accounts in the same browser, a quick fix for the docs.google.com refused to connect error is to sign out of the accounts you don’t need right now.

-1. Open Gmail or Google, and then select your profile icon at the top right.
+1. Open Gmail or Google and select your profile icon in the top-right corner.

 2. Select Sign out of all accounts.
-If you don’t see that option, click Show more accounts first.
+If you don’t see this option, click Show more accounts first.

 3. Open Google Docs and sign in to the account you want to use.

-4. Install the add-on like you normally would, this time hopefully without seeing the docs.google.com refused to connect error.
+4. Install the add-on as usual, hopefully without seeing the docs.google.com refused to connect error.

 The 'sign out of all accounts' option in the Chrome web browser